 The final place we want to mention here is Fowlers Bay.
 This is really just a small hamlet off the Eyre Highway but it’s rich in history and offers some of the best pier fishing in the country.
 The views to the south are dominated by huge sand dunes that stretch for miles.
 It’s an unbelievable vista and a paradise for photographers and fishos.
 The population here live almost completely off the grid.

-We stopped at the iconic Pink Roadhouse for fuel, but their own water from soaks in the sand dunes and manage their own waste.
+The lack of services means the residents have to generate their own power, collect their own water from soaks in the sand dunes and manage their own waste.
 They don’t pay rates as there are no council facilities here at all.
 This really is living on the edge of existence!
 The local caravan park is small and a bit of a dust bowl but you can get power as well as showers and toilets.

 No matter how hard I tried, the photos do not do these places justice.
 The longer you stay, the more you explore, the more you’ll appreciate the Eyre Peninsula’s beauty and ruggedness.
 The people are really down to earth and only too happy to help out.
 If you’ve never been here before, we highly recommend you add it to the bucket list.